saranya636701/VULNIQ/README.md

 - Vendor
 - Product

-The `cve_corpus.csv` file is approximately **296 MB** and is therefore not included directly in this GitHub repository.
+The raw datasets are not included directly in this GitHub repository due to their file sizes.

 After downloading the datasets from Kaggle, place them in: